 Contact her for booking educational programmes for your school, university, corporate or group, as well as venue hire and internships.

-Catherine joined the JHGC in 2017 as a member of the education and marketing teams where she is working to improve the educational resources, documenting events held at the centre and assisting with guided tours of the building.
+Catherine joined the JHGC in 2017 as a member of the education and marketing teams where she is developing online and educational resources, facilitating and managing education and training programmes, and designing promotional material for the Centre.
 She holds an honours degree in History of Art from the University of Witwatersrand and a diploma in Graphic Design from the Cape Peninsular University of Technology.

 Contact her for more information about education programmes.

 Contact him for more information on our education programmes, educators workshops, podcasts and online resources.

 Reception and Administration Officer

-Dowi joined the team in 2018 as the Reception and Administration Officer.
+Dowi joined the team in 2018.
 She holds a BA degree in Psychology and is currently doing her honours degree.
 She has 8 years of experience in the field of administration and office management, and has great interest in working with abuse survivors and children.
 She is very involved in her community in Musunda, Venda.
 Working at the Centre and interacting with the historical content encourages her to teach others about human rights and the dangers of being silent and indifferent.

 Contact her for booking events and finding out more about our activities and programmes.